 Boasting experience, outstanding musicianship, and an unmistakable passion for the music we perform, The Gospel Project have been raising roofs around Ireland since 2004.
 In addition to singing at weddings, we have considerable experience recording, and performing at functions and corporate events in venues such as the Phoenix Park, The Sugar Club, Crawdaddy, The Button Factory, the Four Seasons Hotel, Dunamaise Arts Centre, the Axis Centre and The RDS.

 We’ve just added the National Concert Hall to the list, with a performance there on May 2nd.
 Check out LYRIC FM’s live webcast of the event here.
-Next up we’re heading into our busy wedding season, singing our hearts out at wedding ceremonies the length and breath of Ireland.
+Just now we’re in the middle of our busy wedding season, singing our hearts out at wedding ceremonies the length and breath of Ireland.
+And on September 22nd we’ll be performing at the Dublin Unitarian Church as part of Culture Night.
 It’s all go here in camp gospel!

 Need any further information on this or any of our other services?
 Drop Cathy a line on email@example.com or 087-6361314.